How to Care for Your Embellished Garments

 The first consideration when washing embellished clothing is the type of fabric.
 Each type of material will have a different washing method.
 For example, a knit shouldn't be stretched, wrung or hung to dry like woven fabric because it will stretch and lose its shape, and denim is a more durable and hardy fabric than fine silk.
 Check the fabric type in the sewn-in label, either on the bottom side or in the back of the collar.

-Next, determine what the embellishment is and how it was applied.
-For instance, are they beads, sequins, glass gems, crystals or semiprecious gemstones?
-Embellishments can be applied in any combination of methods that include glue, sewing, rivets or pronged ring settings.
+Next, look at what the embellishment is and how it was applied.
+For instance, clothing can be embellished with gemstone beads, cabochons, feathers, organza ribbon, sequins, Crystal Passions® beads and components, seed beads, rhinestones and more.
+Embellishments can be applied in any combination of methods that include jewelry-making adhesives and glues, sewing, rivets or pronged ring settings.
 Oftentimes just turning the garment inside out will allow you to see the stitching, settings or small glue dots that may not be visible on the outside of the garment.
 If the garment is lined, you can feel the reverse side through the lining with your fingers to determine what application method was used.

 After your garment has dried completely, it might have a stiff feel from air-drying.
 If this happens, place it in a pillowcase or a zippered garment dryer bag and fluff it in the dryer on low heat for no more than five minutes.

 ||Do not let the iron come into direct contact with sequins, beads, crystals or stones.
 Use a press cloth to iron all embellished clothing.
 You can easily make your own press cloth from an old T-shirt cut into a medium-sized square.
 Select a heat setting appropriate for the fabric and the embellishments.
 Fine silks and polyesters, as well as sequins and plastic beads, will melt under hot irons.
 Place the press cloth on the right side of the embellishments and use it as a barrier between the embellished fabric and the iron.